 The second stop is the mighty and powerful Gullfoss Waterfall, an extraordinary sight that will awe you to the core as you watch the water tumbling violently over the edge of the falls.

-The final traditional stop on the route are the geothermal Geysers that continually explode high into the air.
+The final traditional stop on the route is the geothermal Geysers that continually explode high into the air.
 By no means though, does this have to be the final stop, as in the Golden Circle area there are volcanic craters, glaciers and thermal spas to discover too.

 Our recommended tours of the Golden Circle: